 For the Vocabulary and Grammar in Context, the students will read 4 to 7 short passages.
 In each passage, two or three words have been left out.
 The students need to choose the answer, from the four given choices, that best fits each blank.
-The types of short passages will be in the form of letters, advertisements, notices, instruction manuals, everyday conversations, etc. The passages will each be 40 to 100 words long.
+The types of short passages will be in the form of common written communication, such as letters, advertisements, notices, instruction manuals, everyday conversations, etc. The passages will each be 40 to 100 words long.
 The level of difficulty is mostly Elementary to Pre-Intermediate, with two or three Intermediate questions.